-Develop a program—a set of instructions—that guides somebody else to visually respond to a research inquiry and develop new records for their archive.
-Use this form to submit your set of instructions on or before Nov 10, noon.
+Develop a program—a set of instructions—that guides a peer to visually respond to their research inquiry & develop new records for their archive.
+Use this form to submit your set of instructions on or before March 31, 6pm.

 → The process can be inspired by the methodology of a specific artist, designer or a general creative practice.
 Here is an example from Fashion Design.
 You can—but don’t have to—include an object.

 → Step 1 needs to address ways to connect to a research topic (“identify an object”, “Visit an environment”, “Find a photograph”, …)

 → The set of instructions needs to include a way to document a “visual response”.